Public Hearings

 ![]() |

 2026 Freight Northern Colorado Plan (FNC) The NFRMPO is currently working on a new version of the Freight Northern Colorado Plan (FNC), set to be published in 2026.
 The purpose of the FNC is to provide a guide for the improvement of the overall freight system within the North Front Range region.
-Get involved: The 2026 Freight Plan Public Survey is currently open |
+Get involved: Check out the Freight Website for more information. |

 ![]() |